altriasjy31/pslg-server/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the Apache2 License.
 See `LICENSE.md` for more details.

 ---